jfmdev/golang-scraper/README.md

 ## License

 Golang Scraper is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License v2.0.
-You should have received a copy of the MPL 2.0 along with this library, otherwise you can obtain one at http://mozilla.org/MPL/2.0/.
+You should have received a copy of the MPL 2.0 along with this software, otherwise you can obtain one at http://mozilla.org/MPL/2.0/.